LStanbrook/Sankey-App/README.md

 	2: Run from the GitHub Repository, using the following code in RStudio: install.packages('shiny')
 	library(shiny)
-	shiny::runGitHub('L057278/Sankey_App', ref = 'main')
+	shiny::runGitHub('LStanbrook/Sankey-App', ref = 'main')

 	3: Run locally, downloaded from the GitHub Repository:
-	Navigate to the GitHub Repository: https://github.com/L057278/Sankey_App
+	Navigate to the GitHub Repository: [https://github.com/LStanbrook/Sankey-App]
-	Click on the green ‘Code’ button and click ‘Download ZIP’ Once it has downloaded, extract the folder to somewhere useful in your files e.g. your section of the EW_STATS drive.
+	Click on the green ‘Code’ button and click ‘Download ZIP’ Once it has downloaded, extract the folder to somewhere useful in your files.
 	Run the following code.
 Be careful about your file directory link as the syntax is quite unforgiving and it also changes for different versions.
-This will be a link to your app folder (Sankey_App unless you called it something different): install.packages(‘shiny’)
+This will be a link to your app folder (Sankey-App unless you called it something different): install.packages(‘shiny’)
 	library(shiny)
 	shiny::runApp("[YOUR DIRECTORY LINK]")